nejat-sultan/financial-analytics/README.md

 - Topic Modeling : Extracts common topics from articles using NLP techniques.
 - Time Series Analysis : Analyzes trends in publication dates over time.
 - Publisher Analysis : Determines the most active publishers and their focus areas.

 - Quantitative Financial Analysis: Load and prepare stock price data into a pandas DataFrame (Open, High, Low, Close, Volume), Applied technical indicators such as Moving Averages, RSI (Relative Strength Index), and MACD (Moving Average Convergence Divergence) using TA-Lib for stock trend analysis.
+- Used PyNance for Financial Metrics
+- Visualized the technical indicators

 # Requirements